NOVEL-IN-PROGRESS

 Severine then wondered when Albin would be joining his woman.
 Had she misunderstood Jane's musings all along?

 "Yeah, I finally got my hands on enough money to put a down payment on it.
-Yes, I sure did."
+I sure did."

 Albin took her basket, and they started off.